go-gorm/gorm.io/pages/docs/sql_builder.md

 GORM uses SQL builder generates SQL internally, for each operation, GORM creates a `*gorm.Statement` object, all GORM APIs add/change `Clause` for the `Statement`, at last, GORM generated SQL based on those clauses

-For example, when querying with `First`, it addes following clauses to the `Statement`
+For example, when querying with `First`, it adds the following clauses to the `Statement`

 ```go
 clause.Select{Columns: "*"}